 What type of forms are available for filing in eDocs?

-Most forms are included in eDocs.
-However, there are a number of forms that are not included in the initial eDocs release, but may be included in future releases.
-View the full list of forms here.
+While most forms are included in eDocs, there are several forms that are not included in the initial eDocs release, but may be included in future releases.

 What type of document format will eDocs accept?